Our Cryptids Are More Mysterious

 ; others are unlike any known species, with characteristics that border upon the supernatural

-supernatural entities, such as ghosts, are generally not classified as cryptids.
+, etc.) aren't generally considered cryptids, nor are other overtly supernatural entities like ghosts.
 Aliens usually aren't either, unless they've been on Earth long enough to "go native" and be sighted in the wilderness.

 Whatever their theoretical origin, all cryptids are mysterious by definition.
 Some of them are, however, sufficiently well-known from legend as to merit their own tropes: